 TopicRank sets the technological foundation of Zhihu as a trustworthy online content community from the content creator perspective.
 Powered by our AI capabilities, TopicRank assesses content through understanding of content creators and is continually refined by machine learning technology and our proprietary know-how and data insights derived from our decade-long operations.
-We have been enhancing TopicRank's iterative process by allowing an overlay of our "fulfilling" approach, leveraging our deepened understanding of content.
-As part of our efforts in developing and implementing our "fulfillness" approach, we are applying various technical means, including AI, machine learning, and natural language processing, in cultivating our technological capability of identifying and promoting "fulfilling content."
-We believe that we are uniquely positioned to develop this "fulfillness" approach benefiting from our rich and deep content portfolio as well as our over a decade of operating experience.
+We have been enhancing TopicRank's iterative process by allowing an overlay of our "fulfilling-ness" approach, leveraging our deepened understanding of content.
+As part of our efforts in developing and implementing our "fulfilling-ness" approach, we are applying various technical means, including AI, machine learning, and natural language processing, in cultivating our technological capability of identifying and promoting "fulfilling content."
+We believe that we are uniquely positioned to cultivate the "fulfilling-ness" approach by leveraging our extensive content portfolio and over a decade of operating experience.